-People run miles every day, outside to stay in shape.
+People wake up and run miles every day, outside, to stay in shape.
 I’m not making this up.
 I’ve heard a lot about it on the internet.

-Recently, Jeffrey Tambor told me (via his audio book) about how he once ran 10 miles a day to stay in shape for a rigorous work schedule.
-Side note: I enjoyed his memoir very much.
+Recently, Jeffrey Tambor told me (via his audio book) about how he once ran 10 miles a day to stay in shape for a rigorous work schedule for a play he was in.
+Side note: I enjoyed his memoir.
 It offers a lot of personal insight and fun tidbits like this:

 Anyway, I suppose I “get” running.
 It works out your whole body, is good for your brain, burns calories more than almost anything else, can help manage anxiety, and is…fun?
 IDK.
 This clip comes to mind:

-As someone who has always lived in an extremely warm climate, running confuses and fascinates and frustrates me.
-It’s mostly too warm where I live to even walk to your car most days without feeling miserable.
-I’ll admit propelling my body forward at a higher speed than I ever (probably) need to, the rush of the air, and the strong pumping of my heart does sound appealing.
-On paper.
-In an air conditioned room.
+As someone who has always lived in an extremely warm climate, running outside confuses and fascinates me.
+It’s mostly too hot in the summer to even walk to my car most days without feeling miserable.
+I’ll admit propelling my body forward at a higher speed than I ever (probably) need to, the rush of the air, and the strong pumping of my heart does sound sort of appealing.
+Written down.
+Or in an air conditioned room.

-Even assuming I could get used to waking up extra early before it’s “too hot,” and got in better shape so I eventually enjoyed running, getting to that point would require basically torturing myself for weeks to months.
+Even assuming I could get used to waking up extra early before it’s “too hot,” and got in better shape so I eventually enjoyed running, getting to that point would require basically torturing myself for several months first.
 Alas, for now I will refuse to start my day gasping for oxygen, engulfed in sweat.
 Seems logical.